 Bridges Hill Park Playground

 Council undertook extensive consultation with a number of key community based groups and service providers to prepare the concept design for the new playground.
 This new adventure playground will provide a creative and imaginative play space for people of all ages and abilities, ultimately encouraging them to engage with the natural environment.
 The design components include swings and climbing decks, an enclosed toddler play space, a nature play area with balance beams and timber logs, a children’s bike circuit and obstacle course, a basketball hoop, yarning circle and sensory bush tucker garden, fitness station and BBQ and picnic areas.
 The playground will be built over several stages.
 Stage one and two of the playground commenced in May 2018.
 Initial works have included the demolition of the existing playground, construction of the bike park, toddler's play area and BBQ facilities.
-The team are currently undertaking works to complete the children's bicycle track.
-This project is partly funded by the Federal Government's National Stronger Regions Fund.
+The team are undertaking works to complete the children's bicycle track, the concrete has been poured and the bike tunnel frame has been installed.
+Additional equipment is now being installed by the team.
+This project is partly funded by

 For more information check out the concept design or contact our Customer Service Team on 02 4993 4100.